Adding an AWS account as a source

 -

-Delete).
-Keep in mind that deleting the AWS account from R‑Cloud does not delete any IAM resources that were created in the AWS account.
+Remove).
+Keep in mind that removing the AWS account from R‑Cloud does not delete any IAM resources that were created in the AWS account.